 Omega XL Customer Reviews & Results

-The reviews for Omega XL are a bit mixed but there seem to be more positive reviews than negative.
+The Omega XL Supplement Reviews are mixed but there seem to be more positive reviews than negative.
 At any rate, we will go over some of the positive and negative reviews for this product so you can get a feel of what people think of it.

 Is There Anything Else I Should Know About Omega XL?

-Omega XL contains an unknown quality of olive oil.
+Omega XL pills contain an unknown quality of olive oil.
 Olive oil contains monounsaturated fats.
 These have been shown to be healthy enough on their own as we see in this Mayo Clinic article, but when combined with a high saturated fat diet could be too much fat in general.

 Other than the unknown information about the quality and quantity of some of the ingredients it seems to be safe to use.
 However, if you have a health condition you should talk to your doctor before starting this supplement.